 As someone who practices kendo – and who recently took part in the World Kendo Championships held in Tokyo this June – I agree that kendo is not like any other sport.

-For one thing, to show any sign of glee or to do a victory pose or to punch the air and cheer - an understandable natural reaction to a hard-earned point- would result in an immediate cancellation of the point just scored as this shows disrespect to your opponent.
+For one thing, to show any sign of glee.
+Striking a victory pose or to fist-pumping the air and cheering is unacceptable.
+In fact, it would result in an immediate cancellation of the point just scored.
+Though it is a natural human reaction to victory, gloating shows disrespect to your opponent.

 Scoring a point, is also not a straightforward affair.
 Other than actually hitting the right place (head, hand, torso or neck), the process (showing an active attacking stance), spirit in which the point was scored and follow-through (by showing continued physical and mental alertness – hence, no victory poses) are equally important.